tomio13/AFMforce/Test/Readme.md

 It is a super simple thing to do some easy handling, and will be uploaded to Github for usage.
 But do not expect anything fancy 8).

+# AFM-force-analysis
+run a generic analysis trying to find exponential and spherical Hertzian indentation segments, see if the generic indentaion matches the data, find maximal adhesion force, adhesion energy, contact thickness, etc. A bit of heuristic treatment, but it is often useful to have a generic idea of the force distance curves.